jaeill/CVPR23-VNE/README.md

 For more details, please refer to [VNE regularization using hook](./examples/hook).

+`For successful training, we recommend using a sufficiently large batch size (at least 32) and a small vne_coef (no more than 0.5).`

 ## Utilizing VNE as a metric
 Our paper proves that VNE is theoretically and empirically connected with rank, disentanglement, and isotropy of a representation.
 Therefore, VNE can be a useful proxy of the rank, disentanglement, and isotropy of a representation.